No shock value

 If you listen to the podcast, you know I can present complex ideas in plain language.
 I do the same as a speaker, using my real life anecdotes from my work as a therapist in numerous settings.
 You also know that I can present about trauma... without being traumatic.
 I don't use specific details of traumatic events.
 It's just not necessary.

-Informative, fun & interactive
+Informative, fun, & interactive.

-Audiences can use their preferred devices to interact with polling software anonymously.
+Audiences use their preferred devices to interact with polling software anonymously.
 The results are shown on a big screen immediately, creating a fun experience that is free of judgment.

-mixed media
+Mixed media

 You'd be surprised at how effective a clip from the Office can be at showing defensive autonomic states.
 Or how Ferris Bueller's Day Off can be the perfect example of vocal prosody.